Published on May 1, 2025 5 min read

 Why It’s Useful:

-Guarantees the shortest path in an unweighted graph and is effective for layer-by-layer traversal.
+It guarantees the shortest path in an unweighted graph and is ideal for traversing structures layer by layer.

 6. Depth-First Search (DFS)

-DFS explores as deep as possible along a branch before backtracking, unlike BFS, which uses a queue.
-DFS typically uses a stack or recursion.
+DFS goes as deep as possible into one branch before backing up and trying another.
+Unlike BFS, which uses a queue, DFS typically uses a stack or recursion.

 How It Works: